Parent, Educator, Author

 5. Show your child a variety of healthy body types:

-In this post on Olympic Athletes and body type, I talked about how using pictures or real life examples of strong, healthy people who have different body types can be great for kids.
+Use pictures or real life examples of strong, healthy people who have different body types to launch a discussion with kids.
 Since media often only presents “thinness” as healthy, you want to take every opportunity to show your child what real health looks like.
 Simply starting a conversation at an athletic event pointing out how one person is really fast, another has strong arms or legs, while another has a lot of power in general can give you a natural springboard for this kind of conversation.
 Instead of talking about “fat” or “thin,” talk about strength, healthy, how people use their bodies to do things they enjoy, and so forth.